dhruvgoel3/whatsapp_Clone/README.md

 This project is a basic clone of the WhatsApp app frontend UI developed using Flutter.
 It replicates the primary user interface elements and layout of the WhatsApp messaging app.

 Features:-
-Chat List Screen: Displays a list of chats with contacts.
+-Chat List Screen: Displays a list of chats with contacts.
 Chat Screen: Shows the conversation with a contact.
 Status Screen: Displays the status updates from contacts.
 Calls Screen: Lists recent calls and call logs.